abhishekvenkata1997/INFO6150_WD/Assignment2/readme.txt

                                                   list-style, text-decoration and text-align and display
 8. <input> email, password, submit{} - Adding style like font-size, padding, margin and border to the input types
 9. <button> submit, submit{}: hover: Adding styles like background-color, font-size, padding, border, margin and cursor. and color for hover
+10. float - In HTML, "float" is a CSS property that allows an element to be positioned horizontally, to the left or right of a parent container.
+            This allows text or other elements to wrap around the floated element.
+11. overflow - "Overflow" is another CSS property that determines what happens when the content of an element exceeds the size of the element's box.
+            For example, if the overflow property is set to "hidden," the content that exceeds the size of the element's box will be hidden, and if it is set to "scroll," scrollbars will be added to the element so that the content can be scrolled.

+12. @media (max-width: 600px) - The "max-width" property is used to set the maximum width of an element.
+                        This can be useful when designing responsive websites, as it allows the element to adjust its size based on the size of the viewport or the parent container.